 What we offer

-Geography is the study of the earth’s surface as the space within which the human population lives.
+Human Geography is the study of the earth’s surface as the space within which the human population lives.
 As such it investigates the nature, organization and distribution of human activities and the nature of human-environment relationships.
-At SFU students can focus on society and environment, or resources, economies and environment, or craft a hybrid program with greater attention to the physical environment.

 Physical Geography is an earth systems science that weaves together studies of the atmosphere, hydrosphere, lithosphere, and biosphere to investigate our environment and the powerful forces and events that influence our lives and the many ways we are altering the Earth’s environmental systems.